SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql.md

 ### Configure field in field schema
 1. <!--Kanso [**Classic UI**](/docs/get-started/sumo-logic-ui/).
 Kanso--> In the main Sumo Logic menu, select **Manage Data > Logs > Fields**. <!--Kanso <br/>[**New UI**](/docs/get-started/sumo-logic-ui-new/).
 In the top menu select **Configuration**, and then under **Logs** select **Fields**.
 You can also click the **Go To...** menu at the top of the screen and select **Fields**.
 Kanso-->
 2. Search for following fields:
    - `tenant_name`.
-This field is tagged at the collector level and users can get the tenant name using the instructions here https://learn.microsoft.com/en-us/azure/active-directory-b2c/tenant-management-read-tenant-name#get-your-tenant-name
+This field is tagged at the collector level and you can get the tenant name using the instructions [here](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tenant-management-read-tenant-name#get-your-tenant-name).
    - `location`.
 The region to which the resource name belongs to.
    - `subscription_id`.
 Id associated with a subscription where resource is present.
    - `resource_group`.
 The resource group name where the Azure resource is present.